This article describes exciting weekend getaways from Los Angeles! Enjoy!

 Ideal for: Those with a sweet tooth, hikers, those who want to leave the big city behind

 What to see and do – Day 1 – I am going to try to convince you to visit Julian in the following way: if you like apple pie, go.
 If you do not like apple pie, go.
 To be honest, it doesn’t matter.
 Julian will make you love apple pie.
 The bad thing is that you will not see apple pie the same ever again.

 Julian, once a mining town, is all about apples.
 Think along the lines of pie, crumble, turnovers, donuts, and cider.
 It is delicious and I recommend eating as much as possible.
-In town, you can visit the mine, wine taste or have a meal on an old fashioned soda fountain.
+In town, you can visit the mine, wine taste, or have a meal at an old-fashioned soda fountain.

 What to see and do – Day 2 – Instead of heading back some using Road 78, take Road 79 and connect to Road 76.
 Have pie once again at Santa Ysabel and head to Lake Henshaw.

 Or, head to Palomar Mountain State Park.
 The Palomar Observatory is a super cool sight.